AmberC0209/PaddleX/docs/other_devices_support/multi_devices_use_guide.en.md

 ```

 #### 1.2.2 Plugin Installation Mode
-If your application scenario for PaddleX is **secondary development**, we recommend using the more **powerful** Plugin Installation Mode.
+If your application scenario for PaddleX is <b>secondary development</b>, we recommend using the more <b>powerful</b> Plugin Installation Mode.

 After installing the PaddleX plugins you need, you can not only perform inference and integration on the models supported by the plugins but also conduct more advanced operations such as model training for secondary development.